-Androgen-Deprivation Therapy and Radiation Therapy in Treating Patients With Prostate Cancer
+Androgen-Deprivation Therapy and Radiation Therapy in Treating Patients with Prostate Cancer

 Basic Trial Information

-|Phase III||Treatment||Active||18 and over||NCI, Other||RTOG-0924|
+|Phase III||Treatment||Active||18 and over||RTOG 0924|

-NCI-2011-02674, NCT01368588
+NCI-2011-02674, CDR0000701128, PRTOG-0924_A03PAMDREVW01, NCT01368588

 This randomized phase III trial studies androgen-deprivation therapy and radiation therapy in treating patients with prostate cancer.
 Androgens can cause the growth of prostate cancer cells.
 Androgen deprivation therapy may stop the adrenal glands from making androgens.
 Radiation therapy uses high-energy x-rays to kill tumor cells.

 Further Study Information

-- Demonstrate that prophylactic WPRT improves biochemical control.
+I. Demonstrate that prophylactic WPRT improves biochemical control.

-- Determine the distant metastasis (DM)-free survival.
+II.
+Distant metastasis (DM)-free survival.

-- Determine whether changes in fatigue from baseline to the next three time points (week prior to RT, last week of treatment, and 3 months after treatment) are associated with changes in circulating cytokines, mood, sleep, and daily activities across the same time points.
+VIII.
+Determine whether changes in fatigue from baseline to the next three time points (week prior to RT, last week of treatment, and 3 months after treatment) are associated with changes in circulating cytokines, mood, sleep, and daily activities across the same time points.

-- Collect paraffin-embedded tissue blocks, plasma, whole blood, and urine for planned and future translational research analyses.
+IX.
+Collect paraffin-embedded tissue blocks, plasma, whole blood, and urine for planned and future translational research analyses.

-All patients receive neoadjuvant androgen-deprivation therapy comprising bicalutamide orally (PO) once daily or flutamide PO thrice daily for 6 months, and luteinizing hormone-releasing hormone (LHRH) agonist/antagonist therapy comprising leuprolide acetate, goserelin acetate, buserelin, triptorelin, or degarelix subcutaneously (SC) or intramuscularly (IM) every 1 to 3 months beginning 2 months prior to radiotherapy and continuing for 6 or 32 months.
+All patients receive neoadjuvant androgen-deprivation therapy comprising bicalutamide orally (PO) once daily (QD) or flutamide PO thrice daily (TID) for 6 months, and luteinizing hormone-releasing hormone (LHRH) agonist/antagonist therapy comprising leuprolide acetate, goserelin acetate, buserelin, triptorelin, or degarelix subcutaneously (SC) or intramuscularly (IM) every 1 to 3 months beginning 2 months prior to radiotherapy and continuing for 6 or 32 months.
 Radiotherapy begins within 8-10 weeks after beginning LHRH agonist/antagonist injection.

 NOTE: * Patients undergoing brachytherapy implant receive 5 weeks of IMRT, 3D-CRT, or WPRT.